Éric Rohmer: Style

-His style was famously criticised by Gene Hackman's character in the 1975 film Night Moves who describes viewing Rohmer's films as "kind of like watching paint dry".
+In the 1975 film Night Moves, Gene Hackman's character says watching Rohmer's films is "kind of like watching paint dry".

 Rohmer was a highly literary man.
 His films frequently refer to ideas and themes in plays and novels, such as references to Jules Verne (in The Green Ray), William Shakespeare (in A Winter's Tale) and Pascal's wager (in Ma nuit chez Maud).

 Personal life and death

 Rohmer's brother was the philosopher René Schérer.
 In 1957, Rohmer married Thérèse Barbet.
 The couple had two sons.
 The elder, René Monzat (b.
 1958), is an author and investigative journalist at, most recently, Le Monde and Mediapart.
-His work focuses on the French far-right.
+His work focuses on critiquing the French far-right.

 Rohmer was a devout Catholic, monarchist, and "ecological zealot".
 For years he had no telephone and refused to get into cars, which he called "immoral pollutors".
 For many years he was known to jog two miles to his office every morning.
 He was well known for his need for personal privacy and sometimes wore disguises, such as a false moustache at the New York premiere of one of his films.
 Rohmer's mother died without ever knowing that her son was a famous film director.